SimonHanlyJones/AuditionAI/README.md

 1. Set up your computer as an Expo Development Environment by following the steps on this website: https://reactnative.dev/docs/environment-setup?package-manager=yarn&guide=quickstart
 2. Install the expo go app on your android phone from the play store.

-3. Download and install this development build of Audition AI, this is a testing build which requires a connection to a computer to work https://expo.dev/accounts/simonhj/projects/AuditionAI/builds/e21c87f5-ec7c-4869-aa90-f88ac3ded879
+3. Download and install this development build of Audition AI (on the android phone), this is a testing build which requires a connection to a computer to work https://expo.dev/accounts/simonhj/projects/AuditionAI/builds/e21c87f5-ec7c-4869-aa90-f88ac3ded879

 4. Clone this repo on your computer in bash or powershell